What is competitive differentiation?

 Competitive differentiation is how a company’s product or service is distinct from what its competitors offer.
 It is based on what customers value, such as functionality, brand, pricing, or customer service.
 The role of marketing is to make sure that potential buyers understand what sets an offering apart.
 This is how companies attract, acquire, and retain customers.

-Why is competitive differentiation necessary to succeed in the marketplace?
+Why competitive differentiation is necessary

 Most markets are crowded and customers can choose from many alternatives.
 It is unusual for a business to be in a position where it does not have to differentiate its offerings from any competitors (direct or indirect).
 The only way to set yourself apart in a crowded market is to deliver a superior solution and help customers understand why your product or service is unique — and why they should choose your offering over alternative solutions.

-What is the role of marketing in competitive differentiation?
+The role of marketing in competitive differentiation

 While building differentiation is a cross-functional effort, marketing is responsible for communicating the differentiators externally so customers understand what makes your company, product, or service unique.
 Marketing teams also keep track of market trends and competitive intelligence to identify gaps and opportunities to differentiate.